 The BankNewport 10 Miler highlights the best that Newport, the City by the Sea, has to offer.
+Water stops are located approximately every two miles, and the course has a total elevation gain of approximately 350 feet over rolling hills.

 The BankNewport 10 Miler is one of the area’s most popular races due in part to its beautiful waterfront scenery.
 There are limited access roads to and through Newport and Fort Adams State Park.
 Given the nature of the location, traffic and wait times while arriving and leaving should be anticipated.
 We are again working to expedite parking and minimize delays.
 You can do your part to alleviate crowds by carpooling, ARRIVING EARLY, and even consider cycling into the Fort.
 Thank you in advance for your patience and cooperation.